springrain/zorm/README_en.md

 	//Active int `column:"active"`

 	//------------------The end of the database field, the custom field is written below---------------//
-	//If the query field is not found in the column tag, it will be mapped to the struct attribute based on the name (case insensitive)
+	//If the query field is not found in the column tag, it will be mapped to the struct attribute based on the name (case insensitive, _ underscore to hump)

 	//Custom field Active
 	Active int